plusonelabs/calendar-widget/README.md

 * Indicators for alerts and recurring events.
 * Lock time zone when travelling to different time zones.
 * Turn off Day headers and see dates in the "Days from today" column.
-* Android v.4.0 up to v.7 supported.
+* Android 4 to 7 supported.
 Supports Android tablets.

 ## Collaborate